casper-network/docs-archive/glossary/C.rst

 	  B <---- ...... <---- X

-For technical reasons, it is convenient to assume that a zero-length path is legal, so every cone includes the block B.
+For technical reasons, it is convenient to assume that a zero-length path is legal, so every cone includes block B.

 Consensus